Global smartphone revolution to kill a pyramid scheme which has cost taxpayers billions.

 However, there is no ban on broadcasting DAB in Sweden and today private networks Bauer and NENT also broadcast on DAB, with a permit issued in 2014.
 SR continues to broadcast DAB with its temporary permit in four different areas.
 However, DAB are so unknown by the Swedes that listening share havs never been reported.
 FM and the Internet continue to dominate radio listening in Sweden.
 Inside sources at SR estimate that today about half of the listening to SR's programs is via the Internet (fixed and mobile broadband).

 In Sweden, as in a large part of the world, "digital radio" is now synonymous with radio via the Internet.
-There are currently no initiatives in Sweden to put DAB back again as an issue of the political agenda.
+There are currently no initiatives in Sweden to again put DAB as an issue on the political agenda, for a fourth time.

 How does the DAB lobby operate internationally?

 WorldDAB is an organization that aims to promote the DAB radio standard.
 The members mainly consist of public service broadcasters, commercial radio companies, electronics manufacturers etc.